 The board of directors shall comply with all eligibility requirements as set forth in Article VI, Section 4 of these bylaws and shall consist of:

-The section's four or five (4 or 5) executive committee members (officers) and seven
+Four or five (4 or 5) executive committee members (officers), eight (8) divisional members and one (1) at-large member from outside the U.S. and Canada.

-eight (7) divisional members.

-The seven (7) divisional members shall be elected by the section members within the IAFC division the member represents.
-One (1) divisional member will be selected from each division: the Eastern, Great Lakes, Missouri Valley, New England, Southeastern, Southwestern and Western .divisions of the IAFC.
-Divisional members shall consist of at least two (2) of whom hold EFO Member status.
-Divisional members shall have a term of three (3) years with at least two (2) divisional members to be elected each year.
+The eight (8) divisional members shall be elected by the section members within the IAFC division the member represents.
+One (1) divisional member shall be elected from each division: Canadian, Eastern, Great Lakes, Missouri Valley, New England, Southeastern, Southwestern, and Western.
+The at-large member shall be appointed by the Section board of directors.
+At least two (2) divisional members shall hold EFO Member status.
+The divisional members shall have a term of three (3) years with at least two (2) to be elected each year.
+The at-large member shall be appointed to a term of one (1) year.
+See Article VI, Section 4 E for at-large eligibility.

 The board of directors may appoint two (2) ex-officio advisors, who offer specific expertise that would be helpful to assist the board with their work.
 Ex-officio advisors have a voice but no vote on matters before the board and shall be appointed for a one-year term by a majority vote of the board after the annual business meeting.
 There will be no section funding provided for ex-officio advisors unless extenuating circumstances permit it at the discretion of the executive committee.